WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 Support service is provided by WebSpellChecker LLC technical team and available for Premium (Pro) users.
 Contact us at support@webspellchecker.net.

 == Screenshots ==
-1. Plugin Settings
+1. Plugin Settings Page.
-2. Spelling Check on Visual Editor
+2. Spelling Check in Action.
-3. Spelling Check on Excerpt Field

 == Changelog ==
 = 1.0 =